Kanishak-xd/luciferBot/readme.md

 /help
 ```

-To connect to a voice channel (local environmet only)
+To connect to a voice channel (local environment only)

 ```
 node vc.js
 ```

-To fetch lyrics of a song from Genius API (local environmet only)
+To fetch lyrics of a song from Genius API (local environment only)

 ```
 lyr Song name Artist name